UTS: Top-ranked young university in Australia*

-UTS is ranked in the top 250 universities by the Times Higher Education World University Rankings (opens an external site), which judges world class universities across all of their core missions — teaching, research, knowledge transfer and international outlook.
-UTS in 9th position is also the youngest of the 31 Australian universities included in the THE World University Rankings top 800 rankings.
+UTS is ranked in the top 250 universities by the Times Higher Education World University Rankings, which judges world class universities across all of their core missions — teaching, research, knowledge transfer and international outlook.
+UTS in 9th position in Australia and is also the youngest of the 31 Australian universities included in the THE World University Rankings top 800 rankings.

-UTS ranked 1st in Australia and 21st globally in the Times Higher Education top 150 universities under 50 years of age (opens external site) global rankings, a comprehensive system designed for young universities with indicators linked to industry innovation as well as academic excellence.
+UTS ranked 1st in Australia and 15th globally in the Times Higher Education top 150 universities under 50 years of age global rankings, a comprehensive system designed for young universities with indicators linked to industry innovation as well as academic excellence.

-UTS has been awarded a significant five stars result for excellence in eight out of eight categories of higher education by QS™ for 2014–2016 (opens an exernal site).
+UTS has been awarded a significant five stars result for excellence in eight out of eight categories of higher education by QS™ for 2015–2017.

 - Teaching: 5 Stars